ethangame29/civ-ipriot-smiley/knowledge_and_evidence.md

 ### Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > The classes that utilize the functionality of SenseHat are: Happy, Sad and Smiley.
+   > The class that utilizes the functionality of SenseHat is Smiley.
    >
 2. Which SenseHat's functionalities do(es) it/them utilize?
    > There are two SenseHat functions beings used: .set_pixels and .low_light.
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > Your answer here
+   > The purpose of hiding the SenseHAT in terms of encapsulation is to protect its state.
+If all classes have access to the SenseHAT then they can tamper with its state and cause issues with the program.
+Encapsulation is the process of protecting an objects state.
    >

 ### Sad Smileys Can’t Blink (Or Can They?)